Menu

 Gain a thorough understanding of SEC regulation

-These topics, and more, are influencing how non-U.S. persons interact with U.S. clients and the U.S. markets.
+These topics, and others, are influencing how non-U.S. persons interact with U.S. clients and the U.S. markets.
 More is on the way.

-Join us as we explore these and other cutting-edge U.S. regulatory issues in our 26th anniversary conference, SEC Regulation Outside the United States, Monday, 6 November 2023, in person in London.
+Join us as we explore these and other cutting-edge U.S. regulatory issues in our 29th annual conference, SEC Regulation Outside the United States, Monday and Tuesday, 2 and 3 February 2026.

-SEC Regulation Outside the United States, is the only event of its kind in the world.
+SEC Regulation Outside the United States is the only event of its kind outside the United States.
 We offer you a thorough understanding of the complexities and nuances of U.S. financial services regulation and how SEC practice affects you.

-This year, we feature in person presentations with five current and eight former SEC and FCA officials.
+This year, we feature presentations with five current and eight former SEC and FCA officials.

 Book now and tailor your day according to your needs:

-SEC Regulation Outside the United States (Monday 6 November 2023, 8.30 am to 5.30 pm GMT) briefs non-U.S. financial services participants and practitioners on how the SEC administers and enforces the U.S. securities laws – and what this means to you.
-Current and former senior SEC officials and other regulatory experts guide you through the nuances of current and pending U.S. regulation and legislation.
+SEC Regulation Outside the United States (Monday, 2 February 2026 and Tuesday, 3 February 2026, 13:00 to 17:00 GMT) briefs non-U.S. financial services participants and practitioners on how the SEC administers and enforces the U.S. securities laws and the rules thereunder – and what this means to you.
+Current and former senior SEC officials and other regulatory experts guide you through the nuances of current and pending U.S. regulation and legislation